Athletics at the 1896 Summer Olympics – Men's 800 metres

 The men's 800 metres race was the second-longest of the four flat-track events on the Athletics at the 1896 Summer Olympics programme.
 The preliminary heats were the third event held on 6 April.
 The nine competitors were split into two groups.
 The top two athletes in each heat advanced to the final, which was held on 9 April.

 Background

 This was the first appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
-The unofficial world record holder, Charles Kilpatrick of the United States, did not compete in Athens.
-Edwin Flack of Australia was the favorite among those who competed.
+The unofficial world record holder: Charles Kilpatrick of the United States, did not compete in Athens.
+Edwin Flack of Australia was the favourite among those who competed.

 Competition format

 The competition consisted of two rounds, heats and a final.
 There were two heats, scheduled to have 7 runners each.
 The top two runners in each heat advanced to the final.

 The track was 330 metres in circumference (unlike modern tracks which are 400 metres), so the race was more than two laps.
 The track had very sharp turns and was made of loose cinders, making running difficult.
 Runners turned clockwise rather than the current counterclockwise turns.